funfair-tech/fun-wallet-docs/docs/guide/web-sdk/installing-sdk.md

 $ yarn add post-robot@9.0.36
 ```

-If you want to use the latest version of [post-robot](https://github.com/krakenjs/post-robot) that is fine but if your only installing this to allow the SDK to work then just install the exact version.
+It should be fine to use the latest version of [post-robot](https://github.com/krakenjs/post-robot); however, if you're only installing it to allow the SDK to work then we recommend installing the exact version that's referenced.